dmlaziuk/dmlaziuk.github.io/_posts/2018-01-16-interview-rubyroidlabs.md

 It took me almost 5 minutes to describe all the hidden classes, Array initialization and Array to Hash mapping.

-The other one was from CEO:
+The other one was all about internet infrastructure:

-_Describe full path of user request from the browser throug all protocols to server response and then back to browser and DOM rendering._
+_Describe full path of user request from the browser through all protocols to server response and then back to browser and DOM rendering._

 It was a long story of packets journey that took me almost 20 to 30 minutes.